Hurricane Eta

 Hurricane and tropical storm watches and warnings were issued along the coast of Honduras and Northeastern Nicaragua as Eta approached.
 Once inland, Eta produced torrential rainfall and catastrophic wind, flood and storm surge damage across Central America.
 Eta was responsible for at least 175 deaths and over 100 others missing, and an estimated $8.3 billion (2020 USD) in storm related damages—primarily in Central America—were reported as of December 2020.
 Once the system began to reorganize in the Caribbean, tropical storm watches were issued on November 5, in the Cayman Islands.
 More watches were issued in parts of Cuba, the northwestern Bahamas, and South Florida.
 Eta brought heavy rainfall and gusty winds to the Cayman Islands and Cuba, the latter of which was already dealing with overflowing rivers that prompted evacuations.
 Heavy rainfall and tropical-storm force winds were recorded across all of the Florida Keys, South Florida and the southern half of Central Florida, bringing widespread flooding.
 Eta's second approach and landfall brought storm surge and gusty winds to the west coast of Central Florida and supplemental rainfall to northern Florida.
 Moisture from the storm also combined with a cold front further to the north bringing heavy rainfall and flash flooding to the Carolinas and Virginia.

 Relief efforts for those affected by the storm were extensive and widespread, involving several countries.
 Central America was already facing a humanitarian crisis which was further impacted by Hurricane Eta.
 Approximately 2.5 million were affected by the storm, including 1.7 million in Honduras.
 Many Emergency Response Units were to be dispatched globally to help support affected people.
 About 98 tons of food and water were given to Nicaragua and Honduras from Panama.
 People left homeless were moved to various shelters after the storm had passed.
 Donations worth millions of USD have been given to affected countries to help recoveries.
-However, just two weeks later, relief efforts were greatly hampered by Hurricane Iota, which further worsened the disaster in the region.
+Two weeks after Eta, relief efforts were greatly hampered by Hurricane Iota, which further worsened the disaster in the region.